inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 I think we should move to a better approach than `isolated-patchwork-view` in one of these directions, but for pragmatic reasons I propose merging the isolation work with `isolated-patchwork-view` and revisiting this afterwards as a distinct task.

-## 17. Open Problems: List of open problems mentioned in previous sections:
+## 16. Open Problems: List of open problems mentioned in previous sections:

-- data exfiltration via hard-coded AutomergeUrls (section 5)
-- brute force document discovery (section 5)
 - tool-specific resource requests/white-listing for external URLs (section 7)
-- better source rewriting / URL redaction for tool source code responses (section 5, section 9)

 ## 18. Summary of Security Layers